-- Model appropriate behavior - 2.
+- 1. Model appropriate behavior - 2.
 Treat all reports of sexual harassment seriously - 3.
 Appropriately respond to a report or problem when they receive a report of sexual harassment, or when they are otherwise aware a problem exists - 4.
-Immediately report all allegations or incidents of sexual harassment to human resources or the office Affirmative Action Officer

-5. Comply with their office's complaint and investigation procedures and/or the office's Affirmative Action Plan
+Immediately report all allegations or incidents of sexual harassment to human resources or the agency Affirmative Action Officer - 5.
+Comply with their agency's complaint and investigation procedures and/or the agency's Affirmative Action Plan

-Managers and supervisors who knowingly participate in, allow, or tolerate sexual harassment or retaliation of this policy are subject to discipline, up to and including discharge.
+Managers and supervisors who knowingly participate in, allow, or tolerate sexual harassment or retaliation are in violation of this policy and are subject to discipline, up to and including discharge.